Meknassih/angular-service-worker/README.md

 # Angular Service Workers example

 ## Development server with service workers
 Run `npm run watch`.
-Then in a new terminal, start a simple HTTP server with `npx http-server -p 8080 -c-1 dist/ird`.
-Use `localhost:8080` and not `127.0.0.1` or any other URL to access the app.
+Use only `localhost:8080` and no other URL to access the app such as `127.0.0.1:8080`.

 During development, re-build is automatic, but make sure to refresh **twice** the app to install a new version of your service worker.
+This is because the new service worker is installed after the first refresh, thus both old and new are running simultaneously.
+The second refresh uninstalls the old service worker.

 ## Classic development server